Last revision: 03/23/2023

 If the parties would want to notarize the Landlord's Consent to Sublease, the document also includes an Acknowledgment portion.
 Notarization of the document converts the document from a private document to a public document so that it becomes admissible in court without need of further proof of its authenticity.

 To notarize the document, the parties must print and sign an extra copy (a total of four copies) of the document and bring all the copies to a notary public to acknowledge that they have signed the Landlord's Consent to Sublease freely and voluntarily.
 They should also present a valid I.D. issued by an official agency bearing their photograph and signature such as a driver's licence or a passport, among others.

 Notarizing a Landlord's Consent to Sublease is optional.
 If the sublease lasts for more than one (1) year, notarizing the document is necessary to inform third parties of the agreement but does not affect the validity of the consent between the parties.

 Once notarized, the each party should keep at least one (1) copy of the notarized document and the notary public will also keep one (1) copy for their notarial book.

 The Civil Code of the Philippines governs laws on contracts, obligations, and leases.
-Additionally, Republic Act No. 9653 (the "Rent Control Act") as extended by the Housing and Urban Development Coordinating Council Resolution No. 1 Series of 2017 ("HUDCC Resolution No. 1") governs lease contracts that fall under the following conditions:
+Additionally, Republic Act No. 9653 (the "Rent Control Act") as as extended and amended by the National Human Settlements Board Resolution No. 2021-02, governs lease contracts that fall under the following conditions: